sshuen30/flask-project-meme/README.md

 ## The docker-compose.yaml creates two containers:
 - An "app" container serving the flask application on gunicorn server @ port 5001
-- A "nginx" container running the nginx service
+- A "nginx" container serving the nginx service @ port 8081
 - A nginx configuration (proxy pass directive) is used to route incoming requests to Nginx on port 8081 to the flask app named "app" running on port 5001.

 ## How to run flask project using docker-compose: